DevExpress/devextreme-documentation/concepts/55 Vue Components/00 DevExtreme Vue Components.md

 We also provide [over 250 technical demos](https://js.devexpress.com/Demos/WidgetsGallery) you can edit and copy code from.

-For information on how to integrate DevExtreme Vue components into your application, refer to the [Add DevExtreme to a Vue Application](/concepts/55%20Vue%20Components/05%20Add%20DevExtreme%20to%20a%20Vue%20Application/00%20Add%20DevExtreme%20to%20a%20Vue%20Application.md '/Documentation/Guide/Vue_Components/Add_DevExtreme_to_a_Vue_Application/') article.
+For information on how to integrate DevExtreme Vue UI components into your application, refer to the [Add DevExtreme to a Vue Application](/concepts/55%20Vue%20Components/05%20Add%20DevExtreme%20to%20a%20Vue%20Application/00%20Add%20DevExtreme%20to%20a%20Vue%20Application.md '/Documentation/Guide/Vue_Components/Add_DevExtreme_to_a_Vue_Application/') article.